Accounting

 How to Answer the '3-Statement Revenue Increase' Interview Question

-A step-by-step framework for the classic 'Revenue increases by $100' interview question — covering the margin assumption, EBIT, Net Income, cash flow, and the balance sheet check.
+How do you answer the classic 'Revenue increases by $100' 3-statement interview question?
+Master the margin, cash flow, and balance check.
+Practice now.

 Does Buying Inventory Affect the Income Statement?
 Here's What Actually Happens